cloudinary-devs/doc-home-node-app/README.md

 ### Prerequisites

 1. Make sure you have a Cloudinary account or [register for free](https://cloudinary.com/users/register_free).
-2. Create a new `.env` file in the root of the project and copy your `CLOUDINARY_URL` environment variable into it.
-You can find your credentials in your Cloudinary Console Dashboard.
+2. Rename `.env.example` to `.env` and replace the dummy `CLOUDINARY_URL` environment variable value with yours.
+You can copy the full environment variable or the individual credentials from your Cloudinary Console Dashboard. <p>Note that `.env` is included in the .gitignore of this repo.
+Make sure you never store your Cloudinary environment variable or API secret in any publicly accessible location. </p>

 2. Make sure you're registered for the [Google Auto-Tagging add-on](https://cloudinary.com/documentation/google_auto_tagging_addon) (free tier available).
 3. Make sure you're registered for the [Cloudinary AI Background Removal add-on](https://cloudinary.com/documentation/cloudinary_ai_background_removal_addon) (free tier available).